postgis/postgis-workshops/postgis-intro/sources/en/topology_topo_types.rst

 `Topology Basic Types <https://postgis.net/workshops/en/postgis-intro/topology_base_types.html>`_.
 `Introductory workshop: PostGIS Topology Workshop <https://postgis.net/workshops/en/postgis-intro/topology.html>`_.

-Be able to have a Topology with all the Primitives is nice, to make this more useful we need a way to represent this ones in a table, how we have spatial tables, we can have topology tables.
+Being able to have a Topology with all the Primitives is nice, to make this more useful we need a way to represent these ones in a table, how we have spatial tables, we can have topology tables.

 Introduction to geometry representation
 ---------------------------------------